-Dr. André is a post-doctoral fellow in clinical psychology at the Boston Child Study Center, where she provides supervised evidence-based cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), and Parent-Child Interaction Therapy (PCIT) for youth and families with anxiety, obsessive-compulsive, mood, and attention disorders.
+Dr. André is a Licensed Clinical Psychologist at the Boston Child Study Center, where she provides evidence-based cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), and Parent-Child Interaction Therapy (PCIT) for youth and families with anxiety, obsessive-compulsive, mood, and attention disorders.
 In addition, Dr. André is fluent in English, French, Spanish, and Haitian Creole and has experience in providing culturally-sensitive interventions for individuals and families.

 Dr. André graduated with honors from Williams College where she received a Bachelor of Arts in Psychology and Spanish.
 After two years of doing research with children and young adults with neurodevelopmental disorders at Boston University, she remained in Boston to pursue her graduate training at Suffolk University where she earned her Doctorate in Clinical Psychology.
 Throughout graduate school, Dr. André received extensive clinical training at McLean Hospital Obsessive-Compulsive Disorder Institute, Boston University Center for Anxiety and Related Disorders (CARD), Edith Nourse Rogers Memorial Veterans Hospital, ABCD Head Start, and Neuropsychology and Education Services for Children and Adolescents (NESCA).
 She also conducted clinical work at a community health center in Quito, Ecuador through the Ecuador Professional Preparation Program.